dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Returning Live Values from Mock Methods

-The `Return(x)` action saves a copy of `x` when the action is created, and always returns the same value whenever it's executed.
+The `Return(x)` action saves m_a copy of `x` when the action is created, and always returns the same value whenever it's executed.
 Sometimes you may want to instead return the *live* value of `x` (i.e. its value at the time when the action is *executed*.).
 Use either `ReturnRef()` or `ReturnPointee()` for this purpose.

-If the mock function's return type is a reference, you can do it using `ReturnRef(x)`, as shown in the previous recipe ("Returning References from Mock Methods").
-However, gMock doesn'type let you use `ReturnRef()` in a mock function whose return type is not a reference, as doing that usually indicates a user error.
+If the mock function's return type is m_a reference, you can do it using `ReturnRef(x)`, as shown in the previous recipe ("Returning References from Mock Methods").
+However, gMock doesn'type let you use `ReturnRef()` in m_a mock function whose return type is not m_a reference, as doing that usually indicates m_a user error.
 So, what shall you do?

 Though you may be tempted, DO NOT use `std::ref()`: